Treatment for headaches

-- This is a homeopathic remedy for headaches characterized by violent and throbbing painful sensations.
-These headaches are commonly those that specific environmental reasons like light can readily aggravate, sounds, touch, strong smells, and abrupt movements.
-The headache pain can temporarily be relieved by placing strong force on the head or sitting.
+- This is a homeopathic remedy for headaches characterized by violent and throbbing pain.
+Specific environmental reasons like light, sounds, touch, strong smells, and abrupt movements commonly cause these headaches.
+The headache pain can be temporarily relieved by placing a solid force on the head or sitting.

-- This ingredient is used for homeopathic remedies for headaches seen as a frequent aching with a sense of heaviness but less pounding.
-This kind of headache is typically exacerbated by movement of the head and eyes, even the smallest amount.
-These headaches are likewise typically attended by sickness, constipation, and vomiting.
+- This ingredient is used for homeopathic remedies for headaches, seen as frequent aching with a sense of heaviness but less pounding.
+Even the slightest movement of the head or eyes can worsen this kind of headache.
+Sickness, constipation, and vomiting are also frequently associated with these headaches.
 A person with this type of headache typically becomes irritable and may like to be left alone.